 As the National Zoo and Aquarium is spread out over 22 hectares (220,000 square metres), there is very little need for large groups of people to be close together.
-On its re-opening on 30th May, the zoo introduced further comprehensive measures to minimise any grouping.

 If you feel unwell prior to your arrival please contact the Jamala team as soon as practicable to discuss further.

 Changed arrangements to reduce the likelihood of larger groups forming include:

 - Changing protocols for tour and group activities.
 We have moved to a single guided tour for Jamala, with fewer guests on each tour.

 - As an alternative to the second guided tour we have developed a self-guided tour for you to enjoy at your own leisure after afternoon tea – this allows earlier access into your rooms.
 This fits in with the requests from many previous guests who, due to the luxury and the excitement of the animal interactions in most rooms requested more time in their rooms.

 - We ask guests to assist us by maintaining reasonable levels of personal space if a queue does occur.

 - We have changed our food service to ensure that all food is fully protected, which will eliminate the need for a buffet and therefore for a number of people to be close together at a buffet.

 - Canapes will be served as part of the entree dinner service, thus eliminating the need for shared plates.